Is It Safe to Travel to Peru in 2026?

 Solo Travelershigh

-Solo travelers face a significant risk of petty theft and violent crime, particularly in urban areas like Lima, where street crime is prevalent even during daylight hours.
+Solo travelers face significant risks from petty theft and violent crime, especially in urban areas like Lima, where muggings can occur even in daylight.

 Business Travelersmoderate